-California Gold Rush Towns: #3 Jackson
+California Gold Country Towns: #3 Jackson

 10 minutes south from Sutter Creek in Amador County, you’ll find Jackson.
 Although much of the city was destroyed by a fire in 1862, it was rebuilt with brick buildings, many of which you can still appreciate.

-Wander the National Hotel lobby and admire this hotel from 1852.
+Wander the National Hotel lobby and admire this California gold country hotel from 1852.
 Grab some sweet treats or ice cream at Train Town candies.
 Be sure to venture up the side streets and see some of the old Victorian homes and the stained glass in the St. Patrick’s Catholic Church, which was founded in 1868.